A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Preliminaries on arithmetic structures

-By Proposition 2.3 of \cite{BergstraT2022b}, the equations $E_{\mathsf{wcr},\bot}$ of Table~\ref{EwcrBot} provide a complete axiomatisation of the equational theory of the class of structures obtained as $\mathsf{Enl}_\bot(R)$ for some ring $R$.
-It is an immediate corollary of the proof of Proposition 2.3 in~\cite{BergstraT2022b} that contemplating a smaller class of structures by requiring that $R$ is a field allows the conclusion to be drawn for $\mathsf{Enl}_\bot(F)$: In the final lines of that proof, instead of considering a ring of integers one may use, to the same effect, a field of rationals.
-Since the sum terms and equations do not involve division, completeness holds $\mathsf{Enl}_\bot(F( \_/\_))$. \end{proof}
+By Theorem 2.1 of \cite{BergstraT2022b}, the equations $E_{\mathsf{wcr},\bot}$ of Table~\ref{EwcrBot} provide a complete axiomatisation of the equational theory of the class of structures obtained as $\mathsf{Enl}_\bot(R)$ for some ring $R$, in particular for $R = \Int$.
+Now it is an immediate corollary of the proof of Theorem 2.1 in~\cite{BergstraT2022b} that contemplating a smaller class of structures by requiring that $R$ is a field allows the same conclusion to be drawn: In the final lines of that proof, instead of considering a ring of integers one may use, to the same effect, a field of rationals.
+Since the equations over $\Sigma_{r,\bot}$ do not involve division, completeness trivially holds for the class of common meadows. \end{proof}